cotes2020/jekyll-theme-chirpy/_posts/2022-02-24-complex-numbers-quaternions.md

 ## Recap: vector algebras

 In the [previous post]({% post_url 2021-10-23-algebras-over-fields %}), we had seen that algebras on rank $$1$$ vector spaces are the only ones that are non-redundant in terms of the degrees of freedom of the elements of the vector space (revisit the argument [here]({% post_url 2021-10-23-algebras-over-fields %}#the-jacobian)).
-This makes things much simpler, as we don't have to bother about general higher-dimensional algebras (for them, the [Gamma tensor]({% post_url 2021-10-23-algebras-over-fields %}#gamma-tensor) is richer in information than the degrees of freedom).
+This makes things much simpler, as we don't have to bother about general higher-dimensional algebras (for them, the [J tensor]({% post_url 2021-10-23-algebras-over-fields %}#J-tensor) is richer in information than the degrees of freedom).

 Therefore, we are left with the notion of bilinear vector products which act on a vector space as a linear transformation by making the other argument implicit: